 Lynch’s relationship with Charlotte’s sustainable farming community and the local dining culture grew from there, and in 2012 he accomplished his dream of starting his own restaurant with the opening of 5Church in the heart of Uptown Charlotte.
 He has since garnered many accolades, such as Thrillist' Charlotte's Chef of the Year in 2016 and the Charlotte Magazine’s Best Chef award in 2013, 2014, 2015, and most recently in 2018.
 Lynch participated on Season 14 of Bravo's Top Chef and made history by becoming the first Cheftestant to give up his immunity.

 His cuisine at 5Church speaks to the diversity of the restaurants’ owners and is a hybrid of flavors from all over the world tied together with traditional culinary techniques and a philosophy of showcasing the ingredients rather than overproducing them.
-With the opening of another 5Church location in Charleston, South Carolina and most recently Sophia's Lounge in Charlotte, North Carolina, he makes his mark in both markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston.
+Now overseeing second 5Church location in Charleston, South Carolina and most recently Sophia's Lounge in Charlotte, North Carolina, he makes his mark in both markets by offering both signature dishes as well as items that speak to each city’s geographical differences, from more meat-centric meals in Charlotte to a larger seafood selection in Charleston.

 Owner – Marketing Director

-For the past six years, Alejandro Torio has been keeping the party alive in Charlotte.
-His talent for providing the charming Southern town with fresh entertainment concepts and cultivating a cutting-edge ambience draws diners into 5Church before they even realize just how badly they’ll want to stay.
+For the past eight years, Alejandro Torio has been keeping the party alive in Charlotte.
+His talent for providing the charming Southern town with fresh entertainment concepts and cultivating a cutting-edge ambiance draws diners into 5Church before they even realize how badly they’ll want to stay.